 In emerging markets, there is often less government supervision and regulation of business and industry practices, stock exchanges, over-the-counter markets, brokers, dealers, counterparties and issuers than in other more established markets.
 The Public Company Oversight Board ("PCAOB"), which regulates auditors of U.S. public companies, for example, is unable to inspect audit work and practices in certain countries.
-If the PCAOB is unable to oversee the operations of accounting firms in such countries, inaccurate or incomplete financial records of an issuer's operations may not be detected, which could negatively impact the Fund's investments in such companies.
-Any regulatory supervision that is in place may be subject to manipulation or control.
-Some emerging market countries do not have mature legal systems comparable to those of more developed countries.
+If the PCAOB is unable to oversee the operations of accounting firms in such countries, inaccurate or incomplete financial records of an issuer's operations may not be detected, which could negatively impact the Fund's investments in such countries do not have mature legal systems comparable to those of more developed countries.
 Moreover, the process of legal and regulatory reform may not be proceeding at the same pace as market developments, which could result in investment risk.
 Legislation to safeguard the rights of private ownership may not yet be in place in certain areas, and there may be the risk of conflict among local, regional and national requirements.
 In certain cases, the laws and regulations governing investments in securities may not exist or may be subject to inconsistent or arbitrary appreciation or interpretation.
 Both the independence of judicial systems and their immunity from economic, political or nationalistic influences remain largely untested in many countries.
 It may also be difficult or impossible for the Fund to pursue legal remedies or to obtain and enforce judgments in local courts.